Colourful Northern India

 *Please note that guests that do not wish to participate in any of the festival activities, may choose to spend the time at leisure.

-O/N Ramada by Wyndham including breakfast, lunch and festive Holi dinner.
+O/N Hotel Ramada or similar including breakfast, lunch and festive Holi dinner.

 DAY 06: JAIPUR